Wednesday, February 25, 2026

 SANTA FE, New Mexico — A controversial climate bill that seeks to embed greenhouse gas reduction targets into state law narrowly cleared its first legislative hurdle this week.
 Lawmakers debated with competing visions of economic stability and environmental protection.

 Senate Bill 18, also known as the Clear Horizons Act, moved forward on a 5-4 vote in the Senate Conservation Committee.
-It took at least four hours for the legislators to debate Tuesday.
+It took at least four hours for the legislators to debate on Tuesday.

 Lawmakers push climate urgency